openshift/enhancements/enhancements/network/bgp-ovn-kubernetes.md

 will be checked by OVN-Kubernetes to determine if there is any overlap of the IP subnets.
 If so, an error status will be reported to the CRD and no BGP configuration will be done by OVN-Kubernetes.

+Multiple CRs may not select the same network.
+If this happens OVN-Kubernetes will report an error to the RouteAdvertisements CR and will refuse to apply the config.

 The CRD will support enabling advertisements for pod subnet and egress IPs.
 Note, MetalLB still handles advertising LoadBalancer IP so there is no conflict of responsibilities here.
 When the pod network is set to be advertised, there is no longer a need to SNAT pod IPs for this network to the node IP.
 Therefore, when pod network advertisements are enabled, the traffic from these pods will no longer be SNAT'ed on egress.

 The "targetVRF" key is used to determine which VRF the routes should be advertised in.
-The default value is "auto", in which case OVN-Kubernetes will advertise routes in the VRF that corresponds to the selected network.
-Alternatively, the user may specify the name of the VRF, which would cause routes to be leaked for this network onto that VRF.
+The default value is "default", in which case routes will be leaked into the default VRF.
 One use case for this would be when a user wants to define a network with a specific IP addressing scheme, and then wants to advertise the pod IPs into the provider BGP network without VPN.
-By specifying the targetVRF as "default", routes will be leaked into the default VRF.
 Note that by using route leaking with a user-defined network, the network is no longer fully isolated, as now any other networks also leaked or attached to that VRF may reach this user-defined network.
 If a user attempts to leak routes into a targetVRF for a user-defined network whose IP subnet would collide with another, OVN-Kubernetes will report an error to the RouteAdvertisement status.
+Alternatively, a user may specify the value "auto", which in which case OVN-Kubernetes will advertise routes in the VRF that corresponds to the selected network.
+Any other values other than "auto" or "default" will result in an error.
+There is no support at this time for routing leaking into any other VRF.

 The frrConfigurationSelector is used in order to determine which FRRConfiguration CR to use for building the OVN-Kubernetes driven FRRConfiguration.
 OVN-Kubernetes needs to leverage a pre-existing FRRConfiguration to be able to find required